random-access-storage/random-access-http/README.md

   timeout: number, // Optional.
 Default: 60000
   maxRedirects: number, // Optional.
 Default: 10
   maxContentLength: number, // Optional.
 Default: 50MB
-}
+  strict: true, // When false, will accept non-ranged response (it will slice the response to the requested offset/length) }
 ```

 #### `file.write(offset, buffer, [callback])`

 **Not implemented!** Please let us know if you have opinions on how to implement this.
 This will silently fail with no data being writen.

 #### `file.read(offset, length, callback)`

 Read a buffer at a specific offset.
 Callback is called with the buffer read.
-Currently this will fail if the server returns byte ranges different than what is requested.
-PRs welcome to expand the flexibility of this method to allow for servers that return fat ranges.
+By default, this will fail if the server returns byte ranges different than what is requested.
+If you want to support uncooperative static file servers (that doesn't use ranges), pass the `strict` with a falsy value.

 #### `file.close([callback])`